vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

 management.metrics.distribution.percentiles-histogram.http.server.requests=true
 ```

-> **NOTE:_** That percentiles histograms are needed for Exemplars to function.
-This has no effect on systems that do not support histogram-based percentile approximations.
+> **NOTE:** percentiles histograms are required for Exemplars to function.
+Percentile histograms do not affect systems that do not support histogram-based percentile approximations.

 ### Configure Loki log aggregation

-Loki will be queried by Grafana to add log correlation with our traces and metrics.
-We will configure a logback appender to emit our logs directly to Loki.
-This appender comes from [loki4j](https://loki4j.github.io/loki-logback-appender/) and is implemented in `com.github.loki4j.logback.Loki4jAppender`.
+Grafana will query Loki to add log correlation with our traces and metrics.
+Then, we will configure a Logback appender to emit our logs directly to Loki.
+This appender - `com.github.loki4j.logback.Loki4jAppender` -  comes from [Loki4J](https://loki4j.github.io/loki-logback-appender/).

-Simply place `logback-spring.xml` into `src/main/resources` of the project and ensure the appender for loki has the right URL configured.
+Place `logback-spring.xml` into `src/main/resources` of the project and ensure the appender for Loki has the correct URL configured.

 To make this work, we use the `loki-logback-appender` dependency as configured with maven: